OpenHFT/Chronicle-Map/spec/5-initialization.md

  out memory from the beginning of the tier to the start of the [entry space]( 3-memory-layout.md#entry-space), i. e. zero out this tier's hash lookup, segment tier counters area and free list.
- 6. White the segment headers offset into the 5th field of the global mutable state.
+ 6. Write the segment headers offset into the 5th field of the global mutable state.
  7. Write the offset to the end of the main segments area into the 6th field of the global mutable state.
  8. If the Chronicle Map is persisted, ensure all data written to the file is flushed to the disk.